 Cybernetics is the science about management.
 The governing body passes information flows through itself.
 Another thing - the objects of control, through which mainly material flows pass.
 Information for cybernetics plays the role of a kind of means to which control is provided.
 All people involved in management are dealing only with information.

+The management process is an information process that includes the collection of information, its processing and analysis, decision-making, the development of control actions and their delivery to management objects.

+Informatics is the science of how to automate the processing of information.
+How to receive information, store, transmit, convert.
+Here, information is a central concept, an object of study.
+Informatics is engaged in studying the processes of transformation and creating new information more widely.
+For cybernetics, the central concept is management.

+Informatics appeared thanks to the development of computer technology, is based on it and without it is unthinkable.
+Computer technologies play the role of information processing tools for informatics.

+Cybernetics developed by itself, building various models of object management.
+The basic concept, laid down by N. Wiener, is connected with the development of the theory of control of complex dynamical systems in various fields of human activity.
+Cybernetics exists regardless of the presence or absence of computers.

 Areas of Computer Science

 Computer science is a complex science.
 It includes various scientific directions, the development of technology, the study of technics.
 The only thing that unites all this is the use of computer techniques.